-The Board is responsible for:
+The Board is responsible for :-

-- 1. Ensuring the independence and impartiality of FIDReC; - 2.
-Overseeing and monitoring the activities of FIDReC; - 3.
-Appointing the Adjudicators; - 4.
-Ensuring that the Adjudicators adhere to FIDReC's rules; - 5.
-Approving FIDReC's annual budget; - 6.
-Analysing and evaluating FIDReC's progress; - 7.
-Setting the policies, direction and long term objectives of FIDReC.
+- Ensuring the independence and impartiality of FIDReC;

+- Overseeing the activities of FIDReC;

+- Appointing the Adjudicators;

+- Ensuring that the Adjudicators adhere to FIDReC's rules; İV.

+- Approving FIDReC's annual budget;

+- Evaluating FIDReC's progress;

+- vii.
+Setting the long term policies, direction and objectives of FIDReC.